|

 Nor has the effort been an unqualified success at reducing the use of drugs.
 Although drug use has declined from the peak years in the 1970s, there is still a high degree of prevalence, especially among young Americans.

 The criminal justice efforts have succeeded in flooding our court and prison systems with drug offenders.
-In 2003, approximately 55% of all federal prison sentences and 20% of all prison sentences were for drug offenses.
+In 2012, approximately 50% of all federal prison sentences and 12% of all prison sentences were for drug offenses.
+These percentages have declined recently.
 A significant percentage of these prisoners do not otherwise have criminal propensities.
 Many of them are serving mandatory prison sentences under sentencing statutes which were aimed at punishing habitual criminals.
 Their incarceration deprives them and society of lost productivity.

 A 2001 study by the National Academy concluded that that research data surrounding the subject of drug use and enforcement is insufficient to provide clear conclusions regarding the effectiveness of current drug policy or the wisdom of alternate strategies.
 The difficult question to evaluate is the extent to which drug use would be even more widespread in the absence of current control efforts.